 Alexandros Trivizas, Evgeny Kupriyanov, Axel Åström, Hampus Thysell, Katharina Bonengl, Damir Draganić, Rita Roznár, Ting Liu, Yuichiro Morota, Agathe De Coninck, Luisa Ramirez, Hegoa De Montaigne De Poncins, Ivana Brzović, Rafeh Abbasi, Carlos Cardenas, Karel Sucaet, Nuno Pinto, Jules De Smet, Lucie Beck, Slavoj Kvíz, Laura Gheysen, Michal Zyla, Uriel Della Bruna, Miguel Vervacke, Francesco Paolo Di Donna, Paula Raiado Fagundes, Lien Vlerick, Anna Janeckova, Xiaoyu Xu, Alessandro Rintallo, Eugenia Zucchello, Maroš Somora, Lorenzo Grieco, Mathieu Verougstraete, Javier Ruiz Ilundain, Adriana Strojek, Mirka Šešulková, Jelle Deflo, Fréderic Louis, Krešimir Renić, Andrea Perletti, Dorota Piechocińska, Laura Mortier, Zuriñe Argomaniz Saldaña, Johannes Berry, Malgorzata Slowinska, Carmen Ojalvo Guiberteau, Eyukewe Nicolas Dogo, Jasmien Wouters, Laura Van Kerkhove, Justyna Pietrzykowska, Antonio Fernandez, Margarita Díaz Rebollo, Laura Bown, Karolien Andries, Silverio Soro Garibo, Elena Vilchez Álvarez, Axel Clissen, Jasmien Herssens, Mathias Cosijns, Leen Demaegdt

 Wim Goes (°Ghent, 1969) obtained a Master’s Degree in Architecture at the Sint-Lucas School of Science and Arts in Ghent/Brussels, Belgium.
-He worked with architect H. Koch on self-built low-cost housing and also temporarily in workshops such as Atelier Maarten Van Severen.
+He worked with architect H. Koch on self-built low-cost housing and cityplanning and also temporarily in workshops such as Atelier Maarten Van Severen.

 At a very early stage he was confronted with contemporary art.
 Meeting and discussing with artists and art curators changed his vision on the position of people in and towards art and architecture, a position allowing the human presence to complete the art and architectural work.
 This attitude, being close to Reverse Perspective, is an ongoing investigation both in the office and in academic research since.